 During the 40-minute train ride in a historic coach car, hosts entertain passengers and serve them a scrumptious pumpkin cookie.
 Each person gets to select a pumpkin from the patch to take home.

-The ride costs $15 per person and includes the pumpkin.
-Children 2 and under can ride for $4 with included pumpkin, or free without a pumpkin.
+The ride costs $15 per person and includes a pumpkin and a cookie.
 Purchase tickets early because they sell out quickly.
-Train dates are October 7th, 14th, 21st, and 28th for the 2023 season.
+Train dates are October 4th, 11th, 18th, and 25th for the 2025 season.

 450 South 600 West, Heber City, Utah